A while back, I toyed with the idea of starting a second blog. To be specific, I thought about starting a travel blog.

 10. Understanding travel can be good and bad for the environment

 We traipse in vast numbers over precious monuments and through natural wonders, taking with us mountains of plastic bottles and rubbish that will go on to do untold damage to the environment and the local people.
-And that is just the start.
+And that’s just the start.

-Yet we also contribute to the lives of the locals and to the stability of their families in many cases.
+Yet in many cases, we also contribute to the lives of the locals and to the stability of their families.

 11. Testing your relationship

 It’s true what they say about travelling together.

 It will either make or break a couple.

 Sure a two-week vacation at a luxury resort shouldn’t cause any problems (at least you would hope that was the case) but try travelling together for an extended period of time and the result may be different.